stewdio/THREE.VRController/README.md

 example file as your guide for the following steps.
 2. Add a `THREE.VRController.update()` function call to your animation loop.
 3. Add a listener for the `"vr controller connected"` global event.
-This is how you will receive the controller object instance—which is a `THREE.Object3D`.
+This is how you will receive the controller object instance—which is an extended `THREE.Object3D`.
 This means you can add it to your scene, attach meshes to it, and so on.
 4. When you receive the controller object instance you must give it some additional information depending on the type of controller.
-For 6DOF (room scale) rigs you must provide a standing matrix, easily obtained from your `WebGLRenderer` instance.
+For 6DOF (room scale) rigs you must provide a standing matrix, easily obtained from your `WebGLRenderer` instance in Three.js __r87__ and above.
 This will look similar to:
 `controller.standingMatrix = renderer.vr.getStandingMatrix()`.
 For 3DOF (seated) rigs you must provide a reference to the camera so the controller can use the headset’s live position and orientation to guess where